alexbecker/prompt-injection/paper.typ

 = Introduction

-If LLMs are to reach their full potential, we will need them to be able to handle untrusted input safely and reliably.
+If LLMs are to reach their full potential, they will need to handle untrusted input safely and reliably.
 Specifically, organizations and individuals deploying LLMs will need to be able to specify what the LLM should and should not do, and trust that whatever other non-privileged input the LLM is fed by others will not cause it to ignore these instructions.
-This is particularly necessary for deploying LLMs as agents, which must be able to take autonomous actions.
+This is particularly important when deploying LLMs as agents, which must be able to take autonomous actions.

 _Prompt injection_---a term coined by Willison in 2022 as an analogy to SQL injections @willison2022 after the first public demonstration against GPT-3 @goodside2022 @cefalu2022 ---refers to a loosely-defined collection of techniques used to